itdxer/neupy/site/docs/layers.rst

     from neupy import layers

-    class RoundFloorOutputLayer(layers.OutputLayer):
+    class RoundFloorOutput(layers.Output):
         def format_output(self, value):
             return value.astype(int)

-The base class is :layer:`OutputLayer`.
+The base class is :layer:`Output`.
 This layer has one useful method - ``format_output``.
 Attribute ``value`` contains the raw output from network and method can manage to perform some useful transformation to provide different output.